 Following the steps in this guide can increase your chances of being this one in five!

-Yes, after being waitlisted, you will receive a final decision on your application.
+Yes, you will receive a final decision on your application after being waitlisted.
 You will either be rejected or accepted into the program.

-While some students are taken off the waitlist early into the application cycle, the majority don’t receive a decision until after May 1 because this is when students make their decisions on which school they’d like to attend.
+While some students are taken off the waitlist early into the application cycle, most don’t receive a decision until after May 1 because this is when students decide which school they’d like to attend.

-US News conducted a survey with 91 colleges and found schools will accept as little as 0% of their waitlisted applicants to as many as 100%!
+US News surveyed 91 colleges and found schools will accept as few as 0% of their waitlisted applicants to as many as 100%!
 As such, the number of students accepted from waitlists fluctuates.

 The only way you should follow up with a college that waitlisted you is to abide by their instructions and suggestions.
 Research what their typical waitlist procedure is.
 If you can submit a letter of continued interest to their admissions committee, do this!